ridwanmubarok/smart-attendance/README.md

 A modern face detection and recognition system that combines Artificial Intelligence (AI) and Internet of Things (IoT) technologies.
 Built with Flask, DETR (DEtection TRansformer), OpenCV, and deep learning models for accurate and efficient attendance management.

+## Developed By

+This project was developed as part of the Internet of Things course at Asia Cyber University by:

+**Team 3**

+- Akmal Fauzy
+- Faisal Dzulfikar
+- Heru Saputra
+- Ridwan Mubarok

 ## Key Features

 ### AI Capabilities